 The most common form of Compression is downward compression.
 This means that we ‘turn down’ the loudest parts of the audio to closely match the quiet parts.

-If you are still a little unclear about how a compressor works then watch this FREE video tutorial Compression – Science and Application.
+If you are still a little unclear about how a compressor works then watch this FREE video tutorial:

 Now that we know how a dynamic equaliser works and how we can use it for both compression and expansion we can now get serious in carving our sounds to exhibit clarity, punch and dynamic motion.

-In the video I explain how a dynamic equaliser works and how to use it for both expansion and compression.
+In the Using EQ to add presence and dynamics to a Guitar Line video I explain how a dynamic equaliser works and how to use it for both expansion and compression.
 I show you how to use the EQ’s filters paying close attention to the slopes and bandwidth.
 I explain the difference between Peak and Shelf and which to use when and end the video with examples of various EQ processes highlighting the strength of this wonderful process.